-- Financial assets measured at amortized cost as a deduction from the total book value of the assets. - Commitments for loans and financial guarantee contracts: Generally, as a provision. - When the financial instrument includes both the user and non-user of the permitted amount of the instrument, and the Bank cannot determine the expected credit losses of the unused portion separately, the Bank presents a provision for collective loss to the user and non-user.
-The aggregate amount is presented as a deduction from the total book value of the user and any increase in the loss provision is shown on the total amount of the user as a provision for the unused portion.
+- Financial assets measured at amortized cost as a deduction from the total book value of the assets. - Commitments for loans and financial guarantee contracts: Generally, as a provision. - When the financial instrument includes both the used and non-used of the permitted amount of the instrument, and the Bank cannot determine the expected credit losses of the unused portion separately, the Bank presents a provision for collective loss to the used and non-used.
+The aggregate amount is presented as a deduction from the total book value of the user and any increase in the loss provision is shown on the total amount of the used as a provision for the unused portion.